ReyOguz/COMP9444-Group-Project/README.md

 2. Our second custom model, KeyPointsNet, which is located at: keyPoint_Model/KeyPointsNet.ipynb
 3. Our third program, to extract keypoints, which is located at: keyPoint_Model/KeypointsGenerator.ipynb

 # IMPORTANT: YOU DO NOT NEED TO CHANGE ANY PATH RELATED VARIABLES.
 OUR ENTIRE CODEBASE IS SETUP FOR RELATIVE PATH EXECUTION.
+THIS MEANS THAT ONCE YOU DOWNLOAD THE FOLDER YOU CAN RUN THE CODE DIRECTLY AND DO NOT NEED TO CHANGE ANYTHING.

 # STEP 1 - INSTALLING REQUIRED LIBRARIES
 ## Please run the following commands in your terminal to ensure all the relevant libraries are installed: